 A few customers mentioned that it caused discomfort to their teeth while using.
-Need to be used consistently in order to see and maintain results.

 Takes only a week to see a significant improvement.
 Effective on removing coffee and wine stains and can whiten by a couple of shades.
 Sticks to teeth easily and won't slip during application.